relaypro-open/dog/docs/install/dog_in_a_box.md

 ## Build/Install

-[Vagrant](https://www.vagrantup.com) is used to create a VirtualBox VM (dog-vm-host). ensure your ssh-agent has the key(s) needed to access dog repos
+[Vagrant](https://www.vagrantup.com) is used to create a VirtualBox VM (dog-vm-host).

-You must have ssh-agent running on your host machine: [ssh-agent](https://www.ssh.com/academy/ssh/agent)

 One a Core i7 7thGen Laptop and a fast internet connection, this build took 35 minutes to build.